Skip to content

 SeaWorld Scrutinized Over Whale Incident Reports- A mid-day report from Orlando, Florida’s NBC affiliate WESH 2 looks at todays’s testimony on “incident reports”.
 Read their story and watch the video (including comments from The Orca Project) which shows that SeaWorld has side-stepped safety issues.

-… and video of the 2006 attack on trainer Kenneth Peters at SeaWorld SanDiego was played in the courtroom.
 Author David Kirby dicusses this with CNN’s Anderson Cooper on AC360.
 Watch below or click HERE:

 When orcas attack- Michael Mountain of ZOE Nature reports on the testimony of day 3.